bartbalaz/janus-container/README.md

 	cd <checkout directory>
 	./container.sh
 	```
-1. Launch the image by invoking either of the commands that are displayed at the end of a successful build.
+1. Launch the image by invoking either of the commands that are displayed at the end of a **successful** build.
 1. Try the image by browsing to *https://\<host\>.\<domain\>* Please note that:
-	* The video room plugin configuration is set to require string video room names which is not the Janus gateway default configuraiton.
+	* By default the video room plugin configuration (configuration file: "janus.plugin.videoroom.jcfg") is set to require string video room names which is not the Janus gateway default configuraiton.
 	* The default configuration allows only HTTPS transport through secure ports 8089 - janus-api and 7889 - janus-admin.

 ## Experimentation and observations